annasol88/java-multithreaded-chat/docs/test-docs.md

 that require concurrent access to objects.

-NB: The tests in the test suite need to be run individually because for each test a new server is created with the same server port which will not be allowed on the one machine.
+NB: The tests in the test suite need to be run individually because for each test a new server is being created with the same server port which will not work on the one machine.

-It is observed that synchronized objects lock where expected and our concurrentHashmap and synchronizedList implementations do not cause parallel access issues.
+It is also observed that synchronized objects lock where expected and our concurrentHashmap and synchronizedList implementations do not cause parallel access issues.

-It was also observed that when changing:
+It was also observed that when:
-- Collections.synchronizedList -> ArrayList
+- changing Collections.synchronizedList -> ArrayList
-- ConcurrentHashMap -> HashMap
+- changing ConcurrentHashMap -> HashMap
+- removing synchronized() lock

+these tests did not pass, and not all threads changes were recognised.
+Hence, proving these
-these tests did not pass hence proving the reliability of the tests and showing that the ConcurrentHashMap and Collections.synchronizedList implementations behave as expected.
+and showing that the ConcurrentHashMap and Collections.synchronizedList implementations behave as expected.

 ## Acceptance Testing
-All acceptance tests were documented in: ... demonstrating that all the core functionality that was implemented works as expected under normal circumstances
+The acceptance tests carried out are documented in testing/uat-tests.docx To demonstrate the core functionality that was implemented works as expected under normal circumstances.